Aviation safety: Pilot suicide and murder

 There have been rare instances of suicide by pilots.
-Although most air crew are screened for psychological fitness, a very few authorized pilots have flown acts of suicide and even mass murder.
+Although most air crew are screened for psychological fitness, a very few authorized pilots have committed acts of suicide and even mass murder.

 In 1982, Japan Airlines Flight 350 crashed while on approach to the Tokyo Haneda Airport, killing 24 of the 174 on board.
 The official investigation found the mentally ill captain had attempted suicide by placing the inboard engines into reverse thrust, while the aircraft was close to the runway.
 The first officer did not have enough time to countermand before the aircraft stalled and crashed.

 In 1997, SilkAir Flight 185 suddenly went into a high dive from its cruising altitude.
 The speed of the dive was so high that the aircraft began to break apart before it finally crashed near Palembang, Sumatra.
 After three years of investigation, the Indonesian authorities declared that the cause of the accident could not be determined.
 However, the US NTSB concluded that deliberate suicide by the captain was the only reasonable explanation.

 In 1999 in the case of EgyptAir Flight 990, it appears that the first officer deliberately crashed into the Atlantic Ocean while the captain was away from his station.

 Crew involvement is one of the speculative theories in the disappearance of Malaysia Airlines Flight 370 on 8 March 2014.

 On 24 March 2015, Germanwings Flight 9525 (an Airbus A320-200) crashed 100 km north-west of Nice, in the French Alps, after a constant descent that began one minute after the last routine contact with air traffic control, and shortly after the aircraft had reached its assigned cruise altitude.
 All 144 passengers and six crew members were killed.
 The crash was intentionally caused by the co-pilot, Andreas Lubitz.
-Having been declared 'unfit to work' without telling his employer, Lubitz reported for duty, and during the flight locked the captain out of the flight-deck.
+Having been declared 'unfit to work' without telling his employer, Lubitz reported for duty, and during the flight locked the captain out of the flight deck.
 In response to the incident and the circumstances of Lubitz's involvement, aviation authorities in Canada, New Zealand, Germany, and Australia implemented new regulations that require two authorised personnel to be present in the cockpit at all times.
 Three days after the incident, the European Aviation Safety Agency (EASA) issued a temporary recommendation for airlines to ensure that at least two crew members, including at least one pilot, are in the cockpit at all times of the flight.
 Several airlines announced they had already adopted similar policies voluntarily.